-The site is covered by pavement and a building, people will not come into contact with contaminated groundwater and contaminated soils unless they dig below the surface.
-A downgradient public water supply well has been affected by contaminants but the source of the contaminants has not been identified.
-However, municipal water suppliers have taken appropriate actions (such as removing the well from service) to ensure that the public water supply continues to meet drinking water standards prior to distribution to the consumers.
+The majority of the site is covered by a building or pavement.
+However, people may directly contact soil contaminants in unpaved areas.
+A down-gradient public water supply well has been affected by contaminants but the source of the contaminants has not been identified.
+However, municipal water suppliers have taken appropriate actions (such as removing the well from service) to ensure that the public water supply continues to meet drinking water standards.
 Volatile organic compounds in contaminated soils or contaminated groundwater may move into the soil vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
 This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
 Soil vapor intrusion sampling identified impacts to indoor air quality in the on-site structure and one building adjacent to the site.
 Additional off-site soil vapor intrusion evaluations are recommended.